-Ancient people (Etrusci, Tusci, Tusker, Etrurians, Tyrrhenians) in Etruria, who lived in the north central Italy and called themselves Rasenna.
+Ancient people (Etrusci, Tusci, Tuscans, Etrurians, Tyrrhenians) in Etruria who lived in north-central Italy and called themselves Rasenna.
 The exact origin is unclear.
-An immigration from Asia Minor is suspected, but they are also considered to be an old-established native population of Italy.
-The first evidence dates back to around 1,000 B.C., when they probably landed on the Tyrrhenian coast, spread to the other side of the coast towards the Adriatic Sea and settled in central Italy's Etruria (Latin: Tuscia, Greek: Tyrrhenia) This area between the Tiber, the Apennines and the Tyrrhenian Sea, which was named after them, corresponds to present-day Tuscany and parts of the two regions of Umbria and Lazio.
-The influence of the Etruscans, however, also extended to the two regions of Abruzzo and Marche.
+It is assumed that they immigrated from Asia Minor, but they are also considered to be a long-established indigenous population of Italy.
+The first evidence appears around 1,000 BC, when they probably landed on the Tyrrhenian coast, spread to the other side of the coast towards the Adriatic Sea and settled in Etruria (Latin Tuscia, Greek Tyrrhenia) in central Italy.
+This area between the Tiber, the Apennines and the Tyrrhenian Sea named after them corresponds to today's Tuscany and parts of the two regions Umbria and Latium.
+The influence of the Etruscans also extended into today's two regions of Abruzzo and Marche.

 For me, Lexicon from wein.plus is the most comprehensive and best source of information about wine currently available.Egon Mark